designstem/projects/algorithms/index.md

 -

 ***Move the sliders*** and see what happens.
-Nothing too special here &ndash; our algorithm creates a grid of small lines that change when parameters change.
+Nothing too special here &ndash; our simple algorithm creates a grid of small lines that change when parameters change.
 Parameters change when you move the sliders.
 You should see some kind of a dashed lines pattern.
 That's it.